Pikes Hotel

-Pikes Hotel, now known as Pikes Ibiza, is a luxury hotel in Ibiza, in the Balearic Islands of Spain.
+Pikes is a luxury hotel in Ibiza, in the Balearic Islands of Spain.
 It is located in the countryside, 1.6 mi to the northeast of the town of Sant Antoni de Portmany, and 10.2 mi to the northwest of Ibiza Town.
 A 15th-century stone mansion which was a finca (farm estate), it was converted into a hotel in 1978 by British-born Australian Anthony Pike.

 The hotel, cited as one of the most famous or infamous hotels on the island, developed a notorious reputation for hedonism in the 1980s, and is associated with being a playground for the rich and famous.
 It is best known for being the location of filming for Wham!'s 1983 hit "Club Tropicana" and for Freddie Mercury's 41st birthday bash in 1987, cited as one of the most lavish parties ever to be held on Ibiza.

 By the 1990s the hotel had fallen into difficulties and after Pike's son was murdered in 1998 attempting to sell the hotel, it was later sold to the Ibiza Rocks organization, which also owns clubs on the island and the Ibiza Rocks Hotel in the nearby town.
 Today it has 26 rooms, and the restaurant, named Room 39, has earned critical acclaim on the island.
+A full biography of Tony Pike's life and the story behind the hotel is featured in Mr Pikes: The Story Behind the Ibiza Legend.